Clint Eastwood starred in the classic spaghetti Western, The Good, the Bad and the Ugly.

 Then again, that time on LTIR and whatever they can do when he returns could free up money for them to make a move for a scoring-line forward who is more reliable.

-If they can get these ugly things, the Sharks can avoid the ugliness of a fire sale, which would ship off many veterans in the last years of their contracts.
-Maybe the Sharks can finally conquer the ugly stigma of never having won a Stanley Cup.
+If they can get these ugly things to turn in their favour, the Sharks can avoid the ugliness of a fire sale that would ship off many veterans in the last years of their contracts.
+Maybe then they can finally conquer the ugly stigma of never having won a Stanley Cup.